openslide/openslide.github.io/formats/leica/index.markdown

 Leica slides are structured as a collection of images, each of which has multiple dimensions (pyramid levels).
-The collection has a size, and images have a size and position, in a high-resolution unit which OpenSlide calls "clicks".
+The collection has a size, and images have a size and position, measured in nanometers.
 Each dimension has a size in pixels, an optional focal plane number, and a TIFF directory containing the image data.
 Fluorescence images have different dimensions (and thus different TIFF directories) for each channel.
 OpenSlide currently rejects fluorescence images and ignores focal